BrianMwangi21/raas/README.md

 ## How it works (high level)

 * You DM the bot things like `/add_detail She loves pistachio gelato` or `/add_moment Our first beach walk in Tasmania`.
+Or send a random text for it to give you a charming response.
 * The bot saves each entry into **ChromaDB** (running locally via Docker).
-* Later (to be implemented), a scheduler will:
+* An hourly scheduler will also:

   1. Fetch a random or context-matching detail/moment,
   2. Pass it to an LLM,